Quantum Imaginary-Time Evolution with Polynomial Resources in Evolution Time: Details and proofs of Algorithm

-For the resource cost, due to the complexity of the algorithm, we instead let $\tau$ to be fixed to find the cost upper bound.
-To do so, we consider a stricter version of Algorithm~\ref{alg:ground complete}, by assuming the desired $\tau$ is obtained before the while loop and $\Delta t = 0$, as shown in Algorithm~\ref{alg:ground strict}.
-This algorithm inputs $\tau$ that is an output of Algorithm~\ref{alg:ground complete}, but outputs the exact same $\lambda$ and $E$ that Algorithm~\ref{alg:ground complete} would output.
+For the resource cost analysis, we consider a stricter variant of Algorithm~\ref{alg:ground complete}, presented as Algorithm~\ref{alg:ground strict}, in which the parameter $t$ is fixed to the value $\tau$, i.e., $\Delta t = 0$, and $\tau$ is provided as input.
+This algorithm inputs $\tau$ that is the output of Algorithm~\ref{alg:ground complete}, but outputs the exact same $\lambda$ and $E$ that Algorithm~\ref{alg:ground complete} would output.
 Then an upper bound of the resource cost is obtained as the resource cost of Algorithm~\ref{alg:ground strict}, given by Theorem~\ref{thm:lambda location}.